 Subscribe to our listserv to receive notifications of upcoming meetings and events.

 The Agriculture, Food and Environment Program has embraced the school garden movement and partnered with the Josiah Quincy Elementary School, a public school here in Chinatown, to explore the benefits of garden-based learning.
 While the program is directed by AFE students, any Friedman student volunteer is welcome.
 Students implement a series of seven, interactive garden and nutrition-based lessons for all 125 third graders at the Quincy School.

 The AFE-Quincy partnership provides Friedman students a chance to gain experience in garden-based instruction and contribute to their community.
 Ultimately, the partnership hopes to contribute knowledge about the value of school gardens as well as design a curriculum guide geared to the needs of Massachusetts school teachers.

 Established in spring of 2009, the garden was included as part of the development of a new green space on the Tufts’ Health Sciences campus in downtown Boston.
-The Friedman garden is first and foremost a learning space for the Friedman Community.
-It is intended to aid interested students, faculty and staff in learning how to grow food in an urban environment.
+The Friedman garden was first and foremost a learning space for the Friedman Community.
+It was intended to aid interested students, faculty and staff in learning how to grow food in an urban environment.
 In its public location, it adds beauty to the neighborhood and serves as a demonstration for residents and passers-by of urban growing.